react-static/react-static/docs/concepts.md

 # Browser Support

-React-Static dually relies on lowest common browser support between React itself and your choice of Babel polyfills.
+React Static dually relies on lowest common browser support between React itself and your choice of Babel polyfills.

 * All latest versions of modern browsers (Chrome, Firefox, Safari) are supported out of the box.
 * Internet Explorer is supported, but requires using `babel-polyfill` to work (mainly relying on the `Promise` polyfill)